CopterExpress/clover/docs/en/amls.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=6qjS-iq6a3k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## 1. GPS hold and Flight to waypoints functions {#gps-hold-and-flight-to-waypoints-functions}
+## 1. GPS hold and Flight to waypoints functions {#hold-and-flight-to-waypoints-functions}

 At the beginning, the drone with the package is far from the platform.
 Then via cellular communication or another suitable radio channel, platform GPS coordinates are sent to the drone (the Liberty-Link module is installed on the drone, this module is capable of correcting its position, regardless of the firmware of the flight controller.
 (The module is placed between the receiver (RC) and the flight controller)